-The American Pediatric Society names Dr. Lisa R. Young as the recipient of the 2021 Norman J. Siegel Outstanding Science Award
+The American Pediatric Society names Dr. Megan A. Moreno as the recipient of the 2022 Norman J. Siegel Outstanding Science Award

 HOUSTON, Nov.
-16, 2020 – The American Pediatric Society (APS) is pleased to announce Lisa R. Young, MD, as the recipient of the 2021 Norman J. Siegel Outstanding Science Award for her considerable contributions to pediatric science.
-The award will be presented to Dr. Young on May 3 during the APS Presidential Plenary at the Pediatric Academic Societies 2021 Virtual Meeting.
+8, 2021 – The American Pediatric Society (APS) is pleased to announce Megan A. Moreno, MD, MSEd, MPH, as the recipient of the 2022 Norman J. Siegel Outstanding Science Award for her considerable contributions to pediatric science.
+The award will be presented to Dr. Moreno during the APS Presidential Plenary at the Pediatric Academic Societies 2022 Meeting.

-“The American Pediatric Society is thrilled to recognize Dr. Young as the recipient of the 2021 Norman J. Siegel Outstanding Science Award for her research and leadership in pediatric pulmonary medicine and major contributions to the field of pediatrics more broadly,” said APS President Steve Abman, MD.
-“Dr. Young has clearly demonstrated outstanding levels of high achievement in clinical care, research, education and training.
-Most impressively, Dr. Young has driven key collaborative efforts through the children’s Interstitial Lung Disease (chILD) research network, a national network of multidisciplinary clinicians and investigators.
-Her work has already led to a greater understanding of these diseases that will lead to novel diagnostic and treatment strategies for rare lung diseases.
+“The American Pediatric Society is thrilled to recognize Dr. Moreno as the recipient of the 2022 Norman J. Siegel Outstanding Science Award for her research and leadership in adolescent medicine and major contributions to the field of pediatrics more broadly,” said APS President Mary Leonard.
+“Dr. Moreno embodies the mission of the APS, as clearly demonstrated by her outstanding achievement in clinical care, research, education, policy and community engagement.
+She is a leading scholar in adolescent health and social media, having received funding from multiple NIH Institutes and the National Institute on Justice for her work in digital health.
 As a newly elected member of the society, we are truly honored to count her among our distinguished child health leaders.”

 The award was created in honor of one of the world’s leading nephrologists, Norman J. Siegel, MD, FASN.
 Dr. Siegel was an outstanding teacher and mentor, nurturing the early careers of numerous fellows and residents.
 Not only was he a leader within the medical community, but he also educated parents of the children he treated and left a lasting impression on their families.

-Prior to joining CHOP, Dr. Young was an Associate Professor of Pediatrics, Medicine, and Cell and Developmental Biology at Vanderbilt University.
-Dr. Young is a graduate of the University of Virginia and completed medical school at Duke University.
+Prior to joining University of Wisconsin-Madison School of Medicine and Public Health, Dr. Moreno was an Associate Professor of Pediatrics at University of Washington.
+Dr. Moreno is a graduate of the Northwestern University and completed medical school at George Washington University.